cbcrg/bengen/README.md

 ## CONFIGURATION
 The overall benchmark is driven by a configuration file that allows the definition of different components

-* **params.dataset** : Defines which dataset to use.
+* **params.dataset**: Defines which dataset to use.
 Right now only the datasets provided in the benchmark_dataset directory are allowed.
-If you want to use them all you can use : params.dataset="*".
+If you want to use them all you can use: `params.dataset="*"`.
-* **params.renderer** : Choose which renderer to use among the ones provided (csv, html, json )
+* **params.renderer**: Choose which renderer to use among the ones provided (csv, html, json).
-* **params.out** : choose how the outputfile should be named
+* **params.out**: choose how the outputfile should be named.

-Example of configuration file content :
+Example of configuration file content:
 ```
 docker.enabled = true